judithsirera/meettheworld-chrome-extension/README.md

 # Meet The World

 **Meet The World** is an app for saving the location of your favorite Instagram pictures.
-Then, they are displayed in a map for allow the user to navigate through.
+Then, they are displayed on a map, allowing the user to navigate through them.
 Save your spots with the google chrome extension [(docs)](https://github.com/judsirera/meettheworld_ChromeExtension) and visualize it them on the website [(docs)](https://github.com/judsirera/meettheworld).

 ## Requirements
 - [x] Instagram account